-In addition, and particularly with respect to fixed-income securities, if a small amount of an investment is allocated to the Adviser, the Adviser may allocate it disproportionately, taking into consideration lot size, existing or targeted account weightings in particular securities and/or sectors, account size, diversification requirements and investment objectives/restrictions.
+In addition, and particularly with respect to fixed-income securities, if a small amount of an investment is allocated to an Adviser, the Adviser may allocate it disproportionately, taking into consideration, among other things, lot size, existing or targeted account weightings in particular securities and/or sectors, account size, diversification requirements and investment objectives/restrictions.

-A table showing the dollar amount of brokerage commissions paid by the Funds will be included after the Funds' commencement of operations.
+The following table provides the dollar amount of brokerage commissions paid by the Funds for the periods indicated.
 Changes in the amounts of brokerage commissions from year to year are generally the result of active trading strategies employed by the Funds' investment teams in response to market conditions, changes in the total assets of a Fund, and/or a determination by the Adviser to engage in brokerage practices as described above.